Sustainability at Katerra

-Incremental progress will not be enough to address these entrenched issues; we need transformational change on a massive scale – now.
+Slow, incremental progress will not be enough to address these entrenched issues; we urgently need transformational change on a massive scale.

-We believe, at the very core, solutions can’t be only environmentally sustainable – they must be economically sustainable as well in order to scale and truly make an impact.
-At Katerra, we pursue solutions that increase environmental efficiencies, reduce costs, and can be deployed at scale.
+We believe that viable solutions can’t be environmentally sustainable only – in order to scale and truly make an impact they must be economically sustainable as well .
+Accordingly, we pursue solutions that increase environmental efficiencies, reduce costs, and can be deployed at scale.
 Our central goal is to deliver improved environmental performance, a reduced carbon footprint, and do so without adding costs.

 While Katerra is on a mission to transform construction through technology, this transformation wouldn’t be complete without reducing the environmental impacts of buildings.
-The examples below represent the four primary areas in which Katerra is focusing efforts to expand our environmental intelligence over the years to come.
+The examples below represent current initiatives in which Katerra is focusing efforts to expand our environmental intelligence over the years to come.

-Katerra is developing a broad portfolio of products – including structural systems, utility systems, finish materials, and more – that will improve building performance and lower carbon footprint.
+Katerra is developing a broad portfolio of products that will improve building performance and reduce carbon outputs.

 Typical structural building components such as masonry, concrete, and steel have a large carbon footprint.
 Replacing these materials with wood, which sequesters carbon for the life of the building, reduces greenhouse gas emissions.
 A 2014 Journal of Sustainable Forestry study found that replacing the steel used in construction with timber such as CLT could cut C02 emissions by 15-20 percent.

 In line with Katerra’s unique business model, we are pursuing a new approach to sustainability.
 Rather than establishing a siloed sustainability department, we instead infuse a mindset of environmental intelligence horizontally across the company, threading it into every division and discipline.
 In many instances, it begins with smart design and comes to life through real-world projects.